OpenNews/srccon/care-2022-program.md

 # Our program

-SRCCON:CARE is community-driven and peer-led, with two days of intimate conversations, outcome-oriented workshops, and social sessions to help you step out of work mode.
+SRCCON:CARE is a community-driven, peer-led conference [about care as a practice in journalism](/srccon-care-2022/#about).
+We'll have two days of intimate conversations, outcome-oriented workshops, and social sessions to help you step out of work mode.
 Reserve these times on your calendar:

 <table class="time-blocks">
   <thead>